inet-framework/inet/showcases/tsn/framepreemption/doc/index.rst

    :align: center
    :width: 100%

-This fragment does not contain a MAC header, because it is the second part of the original Ethernet frame.
+This fragment does not contain a MAC header because it is the second part of the original Ethernet frame.

 .. **TODO** without highlight